 '''

-problem.removecbgapnotify (f_gapnotify, object)
+problem.removecbgapnotify(callback, data)

 '''

-- f_gapnotify The callback function to remove.
-If None then all gapnotify callback functions added with the given user-defined pointer value will be removed. - object The user-defined pointer value that the callback was added with.
-If None then the pointer value will not be checked and all the gapnotify callbacks with the function pointer f_gapnotify will be removed.
+- callback The callback function to remove.
+If None then all gapnotify callback functions added with the given user-defined value will be removed. - data The user-defined object that the callback was added with.
+If None then the object will not be checked and all the gapnotify callbacks with the function callback will be removed.